venie1/Covid-prediction-application/README.md

 ---

-*Developed by Your Name – passionate about translating data into actionable insights.*
+*Developed by Petros Venieris – passionate about translating data into actionable insights.*